ELELAB/MAVISp_automatization/README.md

 ## Introduction

 MAVISp_automatization is a Snakemake pipeline that has been designed to automate the various steps involved in the mavisp framework.
 With this pipeline, users are able to perform the following tasks automatically:
-- genaration of metadata relative to each protein and the curator,
+- generation of metadata relative to each protein and the curator,
 - mutations aggregation,
 - retrieval and trimming of PDB models from AplphaFold ,
 - retrieval information of all available PDBs in the Protein Data Bank,
 - filtering of mutation lists for further calculations,
-- retrieval information about interactors through two different databases,
+- retrieval and aggregation information about interactors through two different databases,
 - protein phosphorylation prediction,
 - RaSP calculation,
 - classification of mutations occurring in protein sequence through different approaches,